TheAthleticCoder/NLP-w2v/README.md

 1. `preprocess.py` contains the code used for preprocessing the text and separating them based on **spaces**.
 2. `read_json.py` contains the code to read limited number of sentences from the large dataset(about 500MB) and store them after doing the necessities in `derived_data.txt`.
 3. `svd.py` implements the co-occurence matrix and SVD.
 It generates `cooccurence_matrix.csv` and `U_reduced.csv` which are important components of the concept.
 4. `model1.py` Implements the first model given in the document.
-It displays the most similar words for the word 'camera' and generates t-sne graphs for 5 different grammatical words.
+It displays the most similar words for the word 'camera' and generates **t-SNE graphs** for 5 different grammatical words.
 5. `model2.py` Implements the second model given in the document.
-It displays the most similar words for the word 'camera' and generates t-sne graphs for 5 different grammatical words.
+It displays the most similar words for the word 'camera' and generates **t-SNE graphs** for 5 different grammatical words.
 6. `pretrained_model.py` runs the code on a pretrained word2vec model.
 It is used to compare with the 2 created models above.
+7. `own_w2v.model` contains loadable model from `model1.py`
+8. `word2vec.model` contains loadable model from `model2.spy`

 -----

 ## ***Execution:***